CumulusNetworks/docs/content/cumulus-linux-518/Monitoring-and-Troubleshooting/Network-Troubleshooting/Mellanox-WJH.md

 ```

-The `nv-wjh-cli dump` command shows all diagnostic information on the command line.
+The `nv-wjh-cli dump` command shows diagnostic information.
+The output includes channel configuration, snapshots for each channel, and memory statistics.
+The command saves the output to the `/var/log/nv-wjh/diags-dump/<timestamp>` file.

 {{< /tab >}}
 {{< /tabs >}}